pcbrendel/pcbrendel.github.io/_posts/2019-11-05-mtm-web-scraping.md

 ---
 layout: post
-title: Making the Model Part 1 - Web Scraping Considerations
+title: Making the Model Part 1 - Web Scraping
 tags: R Python rvest
 ---

 This is the first post in a series called Making the Model, which documents my journey to building a data set and creating the best model to predict baseball daily fantasy sports (DFS) scores.
 With the projected performances from such a model, a user can set an optimal lineup in FanDuel or DraftKings and dominate the competition.
 However, before reaching this goal, there will be many obstacles along the way.
-This post describes the first obstacle - obtaining the data.
+This post describes the first obstacle - web scraping.

 ![datafunnel](https://github.com/pcbrendel/pcbrendel.github.io/blob/master/_posts/datafunnel.jpg?raw=true "datafunnel")